 - Select the DSP Properties tab

 - Find the Channel Name field.
-Editing this will edit the Dante flow's name on the network
+Editing this will edit the Dante channel's name on the network

-Additional information on naming Dante flows can be found in this article.
+Additional information on naming Dante channels can be found in this article.

-Before Dante routing can be configured in Dante Controller, the Tesira configuration file must first be sent through to the TesiraFORTÉ DAN devices.
-Once the configuration file has been loaded, the Dante flows created by the Tesira system should be discoverable in the Dante Controller software.
+Before Dante routing can be configured in Audinate Dante Controller software, the Tesira configuration file must first be sent to the TesiraFORTÉ DAN devices.
+Once the configuration file has been loaded, the Dante channels sent by the Tesira system should be discoverable in the Dante Controller software.
+Configured channels will show a channel name in the matrix.
+Note that unused channels are also shown in Dante Controller software.

 Note that Unit 2's Dante Outputs are being routed to Unit 1's Dante Inputs as a one-to-one matrix (i.e., Dante Output 1 from Unit 2 goes to Dante Input 1 on Unit 1, and so on).
 The additional Dante Inputs seen in this example are from third-party Dante microphones.